HTTP-RPC/Kilo/README.md

 </dependency>
 ```

-Java 8 or later is required.
+HTTP-RPC requires Java 8 or later and a servlet container supporting Servlet specification 3.1 or later.

+# HTTP-RPC Classes
+HTTP-RPC provides the following classes for implementing REST services:

+* `org.httprpc`
+    * `DispatcherServlet` - abstract base class for web services
+    * `RequestMethod` - annotation that associates an HTTP verb with a service method
+    * `ResourcePath` - annotation that associates a resource path with a service method
+    * `JSONEncoder` - class that encodes service results as JSON
+* `org.httprpc.beans`
+    * `BeanAdapter` - adapter class that presents the contents of a Java Bean instance as a map
+* `org.httprpc.sql`
+    * `ResultSetAdapter` - adapter class that presents the contents of a JDBC result set as an iterable cursor
+    * `Parameters` - class for simplifying execution of prepared statements
+* `org.httprpc.util`
+    * `IteratorAdapter` - adapter class that presents the contents of an iterator as an iterable cursor

+These classes are explained in more detail in the following sections.

 ## DispatcherServlet
 `DispatcherServlet` is an abstract base class for HTTP-based web services.
 Service operations are defined by adding public methods to a concrete service implementation.

 Methods are invoked by submitting an HTTP request for a path associated with a servlet instance.
-Arguments are provided either via the query string or in the request body, like an HTML form.
-Arguments may also be provided as JSON. `DispatcherServlet` converts the request parameters to the expected argument types, invokes the method, and writes the return value to the output stream as JSON.
+Arguments are provided either via the query string or in the request body, like an HTML form. `DispatcherServlet` converts the request parameters to the expected argument types, invokes the method, and writes the return value to the output stream as JSON.

 The `RequestMethod` annotation is used to associate a service method with an HTTP verb such as `GET` or `POST`.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the servlet.
 If unspecified, the method is associated with the servlet itself.